vasishtanj/pose_estimation_heatmap/README.md

     ./human_pose_estimation_demo -i [path to your video file] -m /opt/intel/openvino/deployment_tools/tools/model_downloader/Transportation/human_pose_estimation/mobilenet-v1/dldt/human-pose-estimation-0001.xml -d CPU

+You can use any video you would like.
+A video called test_vid.avi is provided for demo purposes.
 ./human_pose_estimation_demo  -h will bring up a menu

     ./human_pose_estimation_demo -h